misterfresh/react-drive-cms/README.md

 3) In order for the contact form to work, publish the following script as a Google Web App: https://gist.github.com/misterfresh/b69d29a97cf415980be2  .
 In your "Visitors" Google spreadsheet, go to Tools>Script Editor.
 You can create a free SendGrid account and paste your SendGrid API key in the script.
 Save the script and click on Publish>Deploy as Web App. .

-4) Fill in the correct values in /conf.json .
+4) Fill in the correct values in ./conf.json :
+    - "dashboardId" is the id of the "Dashboard" Google spreadsheet.
+    - "sendContactMessageUrlId" is the id of the Google Web App script that does the email forwarding
+    - "shortname" is the website's Disqus identifier
+    - "root" is an optional url parameter, that would be the name of the project on GitHub pages.

 5) Push to a "gh-pages" branch on GitHub to publish on GitHub Pages